Tgaaly/pytorch-cheatsheet/README.md

 `data = data.cuda()`

 ##### Pytorch Variable
-The pytorch Variable has a "data" tensor under it:
+The pytorch `torch.autograd.Variable` has a "data" tensor under it:
 `data_variable.data`

 ##### Moving data from GPU to CPU